Dipeshpal/Jarvis_AI/README.md

 ## 5. Future?

-Lots of possibilities, GUI, Integrate with GPT-3, support for android, APIs, as pip package etc.
+Lots of possibilities, GUI, Integrate with GPT-3, support for android, IOT, Home Automation, APIs, as pip package etc.

 ### **Let's make it big.**